kunal00000/Hashnode-Articles/clg6zls5y000009l62hos1jy8.md

 ---
 title: "Git rebase and Editing Past Commits using Interactive rebase - An Opensource Special"
 seoTitle: "Understand git rebase and Edit old commits using interactive rebase"
-seoDescription: "Learn about Git rebase and interactive rebase to edit past commits.
-Optimize your commit history for better code management."
+seoDescription: "Learn how to use Git rebase and Interactive rebase to edit past commits and optimize your commit history in this comprehensive guide"
 datePublished: Fri Apr 07 2023 20:16:03 GMT+0000 (Coordinated Universal Time)
 cuid: clg6zls5y000009l62hos1jy8
 slug: git-rebase-and-editing-past-commits-using-interactive-rebase-an-opensource-special